Magnetic Bloch oscillations in a non-Hermitian quantum Ising chain: Analyses for the oscillation dynamics

 For simplicity, we take $\kappa=x-g/h_{z}$ with a real $x$, then the above coefficient $\langle \varphi_{n} |\Psi \left( 0\right) \rangle$ is always real.
 The time evolution is computed as

 where $z=g/h_{z}$.
 Utilizing the multiplication theorem \cite{truesdell1950addition, abramowitz1968handbook} for the Bessel function, we obtain

 under the condition of $\left| g\right| <h_{z}$.

 While the results in Eqs. (\ref{bessel_f}) and (\ref{f3t}) indicate that this is a periodic oscillation with period $T=\pi/h_{z}$, the pattern is not so explicit.
-Nevertheless, for a finite system size $N$, we introduce the center of the wavepacket
+Nevertheless, for a finite system size $N$, we introduce the center of the wave packet:

-The numerical results of $\mathcal{M}(t)$ for different values of $g$ are presented in Fig. \ref{fig2}.
-The figure shows that the center of the wavepacket undergoes the BO over time, and the amplitude is on the order of magnitude $\left| \kappa \right| $ for an imaginary $g$.
-However, for a real $g$, the center of the wavepacket remains near the initial position $m_{0}$.
+The numerical results of $\mathcal{M}(t)$ for different values of $g$ are presented in Fig. \ref{fig3}.
+The figure shows that the center of the wave packet undergoes the BO over time, and the amplitude is on the order of magnitude $\left| \kappa \right| $ for an imaginary $g$.
+However, for a real $g$, the center of the wave packet remains near the initial position $m_{0}$.
 This is opposite to that in the previous Gaussian initial state.